3mdeb/96boards-docs-wiki/HiKeyGettingStarted.md

 Then you need to install the python-serial module, on Ubuntu/Debian, simply run:

     sudo apt-get install python-serial

+If not, you can use pip install:

+    sudo pip install pyserial

+If you have Python 3 installed, make sure to install with the right version, for instance:

+    sudo pip2.7 install pyserial

 After the python command has been issued you should see the following output: